Brain Injury Claims

-- The cost of therapeutic services e.g. physiotherapy, speech and language therapy
+- Therapeutic services e.g. physiotherapy, speech and language therapy

-- The cost of any personal care or home help, including the value of any support provided by your partner or family
+- Any personal care or home help, including the value of any support provided by your partner or family

-- The cost of adapting your home to make it easier for you to live in
+- Adapting your home to make it easier for you to live in

 - Travel expenses

-- The cost of professionally managing your financial affairs if your injuries are such that you are not able to do this for yourself.
+- The cost of managing your financial affairs if your injuries mean you are not able to do this for yourself.

-Many people who sustain brain injuries will require care and support in the long term, and sometimes for the rest of their lives.
-For these Claimants, the award for special damages can be significant and generally will make up the largest part of the compensation settlement.
+Many people who have brain injuries require care and support in the long term, and sometimes for the rest of their lives.
+For these Claimants, the award for special damages can be significant and will generally make up the largest part of the compensation settlement.

 Is there a time limit for brain injury claims?

 There is a strict three-year time limit for personal injury claims.
 The Court can stop you making a claim if you are out of time.
-If the injured person is a child under the age of 18, then a claim may be brought at any time until the child’s 21st birthday.
+If it is a child under the age of 18, then a claim may be brought at any time until the child’s 21st birthday.

 What is the Court of Protection?

 The Court of Protection is a special court that protects the legal and financial interests of those who are unable to look after their own affairs, which is a common consequence of brain injury.
-If you are making a legal claim on behalf of a protected party, then the Court of Protection will approve any settlement agreement to make sure that it is in the best interests of the injured person.
+If you are making a legal claim on behalf of a loved one, then the Court of Protection will approve any settlement agreement to make sure that it is in their best interests.
 The settlement cannot be finalised until the Court of Protection has approved it.

-After the settlement, the Court of Protection will manage the injured person’s finances and will appoint a Deputy to do this on the Court’s behalf.
+After the settlement, the Court of Protection will manage their finances and will appoint a Deputy to do this on the Court’s behalf.
 Often, the Deputy can be a family member.
-In complex cases involving larger sums of money, the Court may insist that a professional person such as an accountant or solicitor is appointed as Deputy.
+In complex cases involving larger sums of money, the Court may insist that a professional such as an accountant or solicitor is appointed as Deputy.

 We can give you further information about the Court of Protection and the management of your future finances if they are likely to have a role in your case.

-If you have suffered a brain injury, it is essential that you consult a solicitor who is experienced in dealing with similar cases.
-Our specialist panel of brain injury claims lawyers have a proven track record with brain injury claims and have access to an extensive register of medical experts who can help you get the maximum compensation for your injuries.
+If you have had a brain injury, it is essential that you consult a solicitor who is experienced in dealing with similar cases.
+Our specialist panel of brain injury claims lawyers have a proven track record with brain injury claims.
+They also have access to an extensive register of medical experts who can help you get the maximum compensation for your injuries.

-To find out whether you are eligible to make a claim for compensation, simply telephone our expert advisors.
+To find out whether you can make a claim for compensation, simply telephone our expert advisors.
 We offer a free initial consultation to answer your questions and discuss the details of our No Win, No Fee funding arrangement.
 Brain injury claims have strict time limitations, so please get in touch today.

 Need some help?